andrecossa5/nf-MiTo/docs/PREPROCESS.md

         └── R2_small.fastq.gz
 ```

-We have downloaded paired-end FASTQ files for the MAESTER (MT) and Gene Expression (TENX) libraries of n=5 test cells.
+We have downloaded paired-end FASTQ files for the MAESTER (MT) and TENX (GENX) libraries of n=5 test cells.
 These will be our test data for the PREPROCESS entrypoint.

 # Prep input file